Impact on Business (GRI3-3)

-CKPower is committed to sustainable and socially responsible business operations, ensuring human rights and labor rights protection throughout its value chain.
-To achieve this, CKPower has integrated human rights as a material topic within the its sustainability framework, aligning with international principles and standards, including the United Nations Framework and Guiding Principles on Business and Human Rights (UNGP), the Universal Declaration of Human Rights (UDHR), the International Labor Organization (ILO)’s Declaration on Fundamental Principles and Rights at Work, the Organization for Economic Co-operation and Development (OECD), and the National Action Plan on Business and Human Right (NAP Implementation).
-CKPower has also joined the United Nations Global Compact (UNGC) to promote business practices that are guided by respect for human rights and foster sustainable value for all stakeholders stakeholders.
+CKPower conducts its business in alignment with relevant international principles and standards, including the United Nations Framework and Guiding Principles on Business and Human Rights (UNGP), the Universal Declaration of Human Rights (UDHR), the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work, the Organization for Economic Co-operation and Development (OECD Guidelines for Multinational Enterprises), and the National Action Plan on Business and Human Rights (NAP).
+In addition, CKPower is a participant in the United Nations Global Compact (UNGC), strengthening its commitment to conducting business in a manner that respects human rights, promotes fair labor practices, upholds non-discrimination, and protects vulnerable groups.
+This contributes to creating shared value, strengthening stakeholder trust, and supporting long-term business sustainability.

 CKPower upholds Universal Human Rights in its business practices and proactively manages potential human rights impacts throughout its value chain.
 To ensure this commitment, the Company has developed comprehensive management guidelines comprising seven key components: